-Respite care can provide a short term care solution following a care crisis such as a fall or short period of hopitalisation.
+Respite care can provide a short term care solution following a care crisis such as a fall or short period of hospitalisation.
 Caring for a loved one can be a rewarding but also a demanding experience.
-From time to time, we all deserve a break or may need further temporary support perhaps due to the loss of a home carer - respite can allow piece of mind whilst a longer term care solution arranged.
+From time to time, we all deserve a break or may need further temporary support perhaps due to the loss of a home carer - respite can allow peace of mind whilst a longer-term care solution arranged.

 Parkinson's is a progressive neurological disorder, which is most prevalent in the over 50s.
 It is caused when nerve cells in the brain become damaged and no longer produce dopamine - a chemical necessary to control muscle movement.
 Symptoms most commonly associated with Parkinson's are those that affect mobility, including tremors, rigidity and slowness of movement...